Normation/rudder-tests/doc/TESTS.md

 Writing a technique test
 ------------------------

 Technique tests use a special scenario to test a technique.
-The are localed in the technique folder, in a `tests` directory, containing:
+The are placed in the technique folder, in a `tests` directory, containing:

 - `my_test.metadata`: The main file, in JSON, containing information about the test, for example the global compliance and the paths of other test files.
 - `my_test.json`: The directive parameters for the test.
 - `my_test.rb`: The serverspec file containing the actual test.
 It should check if the directive was correctly applied.
-- `my_test.cf`(optionnal): A CFEngine policy to enforce before starting the test, to prepare the environement.
+- `my_test.cf`(optional): A CFEngine policy to enforce before starting the test, to prepare the environment.

 This content can be generated from an existing directive, using: